 Transparency will be a key priority of implementation, it will be the key.
 Rights can not be exercised if there is no transparency.

-If you're collecting data and doing something with it that your customers don't know about, you better stop, not tomorrow, today, or at least from May 25th.
-You are legally required to have a data protection officer.
-Make sure you set a name and publish them of his communication.
+If you collect data and do something with what your customers do not know, you better stop it, not tomorrow, today, or at least 25 May.
+You are legally required to have a Data Protection Officer.
+Make sure you have a name and publish your contact information.

 Third, make sure you ask for help.
-Some of these they are really hard to solve.
-If you have a problem, don't pretend it doesn't exist.
-Don't hope no one notices.
-Contact your local DPA and ask what you don't understand.
-It's better that you bother him than that they bother you.
+Some of these problems are really hard to solve.
+If you have a problem, do not pretend there is not.
+Do not hope you will not notice it.
+Contact your local DPA and ask that you do not understand.
+Better to disturb you than to disturb you.

 Although not all EU data protection authorities are equally cooperative, the GDPR should be implemented.
 The given grace period mentioned above may not exist in some countries: